 Party agents asked for recounts at only a small percentage of polling stations (five percent in the first round, eight percent in the two-candidate presidential run-off), indicating a high degree of consensus.
 No subsequent challenges were made to the results of the election and “the results of the parallel vote tabulation [by the Coalition of Domestic Election Observers (CODEO)] were nearly identical to the official tally”.
-Have an idea for a case study?
-Print

 The EC was the major stakeholder in maintaining peaceful elections.
 It was joined in this by a number of independent organisations, such as: